JasonLG1979/asound-conf-wizard/README.md

 ## Limitations

-asound-conf-wizard is intentionally very simple and it generates a very basic `/etc/asound.conf` that (ideally) creates default duplex device with full software conversion and mixing.
+asound-conf-wizard is intentionally very simple and it generates a very basic `/etc/asound.conf` that (ideally) creates a default duplex device with full software conversion and mixing.
 If your use case is more niche and/or complex then that asound-conf-wizard is not for you.